dragomano/Light-Portal/README.md

 ### Supporting Light Portal
 Light Portal is an BSD-licensed open source project and completely free to use.
 It was made for your convenient, and if you like the project, support the developer.

+### About plugins
+All custom addons for the portal may or may not have their own licenses.